 Media and Isolate Preparation

-The 97 isolates of B. cinerea used were obtained previously from harvested single spore natural collection.
-Preparation of the potato dextrose agars (PDA) consisted of a 0.75% concentration of commercial agar (Difco) in a 39g/L solution using milliQ H2O.
-The agar was poured into 10cm diameter plastic disposable Petri plates.
-Utilizing previous collections of mature isolates, a 1cm x 1cm block was cut with a scalpel of matured forms of each isolate and placed on each plate.
-After given time to form a lawn, new inoculations were done using grown isolates harvested with a glass rod and 3mL of water.
-The spores were then centrifuged for isolation and counted.
-After counting, the isolates were diluted with filter-sterilized 50% grape juice to a concentration of .2 spores/uL.
-Fresh plates were inoculated with 1mL of this concentration of spores and grown for 3 days.
+The 97 isolates of B. cinerea used were obtained previously from single spore isolations from a natural collection.
+Preparation of the potato dextrose agar (PDA) consisted of a 0.75% concentration of commercial agar (Difco) in a 39g/L solution using milliQ H2O.
+The agar was poured into 10cm diameter sterile Petri plates.
+A 1cm x 1cm block was cut with a scalpel of fresh hyphae of each isolate and placed on each new PDA plate.
+Following spore maturation, spores from each isolate were harvested with a glass rod and 3mL of water.
+The isolates were diluted with filter-sterilized 50% grape juice to a concentration of 0.2 spores/uL.
+Fresh plates were inoculated with 1mL of spore solution and grown at 25°C with 12 hours of light for 3 days.

-Each plate contained a 3 x 3 block system that organized spore location using a plate block system for overall categorization.
-The recording process consisted of marking individual spore locations and measuring hyphae on a 0-10 scale of increasing waviness.
-Hyphae with a measurement of 0 would be completely straight while 10 would have _____ hyphae.
-Plates with contamination were noted, pictures were taken of the recording process and not all isolates were measured on the same days.
+For each isolate, five plates were inoculated and divided into a 3 x 3 grid, and hyphal waviness was quantified in 5 observations per plate.
+We randomized the 97 isolates into inoculation groups, as not all observations could be recorded on a single day.
+We marked individual spore locations and measured hyphae on a 0-10 scale of increasing waviness.
+Hyphae with a measurement of 0 would follow a linear path while 10 would have tightly waving hyphae.
+We noted any contamination on plates, and photographed a subset of plates.

 Data Analysis